 |

-the house), it is interesting to note that no matter how long you make the
+TIP for remembering: Note that no matter how long you make a

-phone cable -- for example by connecting ten phone cords together via nine
+standard (crossover) phone cable -- for example by connecting ten phone cords

-'coupler's (immediate right) -- that the 'red' wire always 'stays on the
+together via nine 'coupler's (immediate right) -- that the 'red' wire always

 VoIP Whole House Correct Polarity: After disconnecting the local